 Detention assigned by the Principal's Office will be served with assigned staff members.
 Detention will usually be scheduled following the completion of the regular school day on Tuesday and Thursday.
-Failure to serve an assigned detention on the date assigned will result in further disciplinary action including but not limited to; withdrawal from after school activities and co-curricular activities such as dances, athletics, band, choir, or a club activity until the detention is served (this includes practices, games, competitions, trips, and performances).
+Failure to serve an assigned detention on the date assigned will result in further disciplinary action including but not limited to; additional detention time being assigned, withdrawal from after school activities, sports, and co-curricular activities until the detention is served (this includes practices, games, competitions, trips, and performances).